Nuclear reprocessing: PUREX

-Modifications of PUREX
+Modifications

-Many of these concepts, particularly those that separate the minor actinides once U and Pu have been extracted, are summarised in the advanced reprocessing of spent nuclear fuel.
+Many of these concepts, particularly those that separate the minor actinides once U and Pu have been extracted, are extracted via advanced reprocessing.

 UREX

-The PUREX process can be modified to make a UREX (URanium EXtraction) process which could be used to save space inside high level nuclear waste disposal sites, such as the Yucca Mountain nuclear waste repository, by removing the uranium which makes up the vast majority of the mass and volume of used fuel and recycling it as reprocessed uranium.
+UREX (URanium EXtraction) process is a modified form of PUREX that can save space inside disposal sites by removing the uranium that makes up the majority of the mass and volume and recycling it.

-The UREX process is a PUREX process which has been modified to prevent the plutonium from being extracted.
-This can be done by adding a plutonium reductant before the first metal extraction step.
-In the UREX process, ~99.9% of the uranium and >95% of technetium are separated from each other and the other fission products and actinides.
+UREX avoids separating pure plutonium.
+This can be done by adding a plutonium reductant before the first extraction step.
+In the UREX process, ~99.9% of the uranium and >95% of technetium are separated.
 The key is the addition of acetohydroxamic acid (AHA) to the extraction and scrub sections of the process.
-The addition of AHA greatly diminishes the extractability of plutonium and neptunium, providing somewhat greater proliferation resistance than with the plutonium extraction stage of the PUREX process.
+The addition of AHA diminishes the extractability of plutonium and neptunium, providing somewhat greater proliferation resistance than with PUREX.

 TRUEX

-Adding a second extraction agent, octyl(phenyl)-N, N-dibutyl carbamoylmethyl phosphine oxide (CMPO) in combination with tributylphosphate, (TBP), the PUREX process can be turned into the TRUEX (TRansUranic EXtraction) process.
-TRUEX was invented in the US by Argonne National Laboratory and is designed to remove the transuranic metals (Am/Cm) from waste.
-The idea is that by lowering the alpha activity of the waste, the majority of the waste can then be disposed of with greater ease.
-In common with PUREX this process operates by a solvation mechanism.
+Adding a second extraction agent, octyl(phenyl)-N, N-dibutyl carbamoylmethyl phosphine oxide (CMPO) in combination with tributylphosphate, (TBP), PUREX can become TRUEX (TRansUranic EXtraction).
+TRUEX was invented by Argonne National Laboratory and is designed to remove the transuranic metals (Americum/Curium) from waste.
+The idea is that by lowering alpha activity, the majority can be disposed of more easily.
+Like PUREX TRUEX operates by solvation.

 DIAMEX

-As an alternative to TRUEX, an extraction process using a malondiamide has been devised.
-The DIAMEX (DIAMide EXtraction) process has the advantage of avoiding the formation of organic waste which contains elements other than carbon, hydrogen, nitrogen, and oxygen.
-Such an organic waste can be burned without the formation of acidic gases which could contribute to acid rain (although the acidic gases could be recovered by a scrubber).
-The DIAMEX process is being worked on in Europe by the French CEA.
-The process is sufficiently mature that an industrial plant could be constructed with the existing knowledge of the process.
-In common with PUREX this process operates by a solvation mechanism.
+The DIAMEX (DIAMide EXtraction) process avoids the formation of organic materials that contains elements other than carbon, hydrogen, nitrogen, and oxygen.
+Such organic waste can be burned without the formation of acidic gases.
+The French CEA works on DIAMEX.
+The process is sufficiently mature that an industrial plant could be constructed.DIAMEX operates by a solvation mechanism.